Kaleab213/bmi-calculator/README.md

 # My Goal

-The objective of this tutorial was to look at how I can customise Flutter Widgets to achieve my own beautiful user interface designs.
+The objective of this project was to look at how I can customise Flutter Widgets to achieve my own beautiful user interface designs.

 # What I have created